wcko87/bms-checklist/index.md

 # Things to look out for before submission
 This a checklist of things to watch out for when submitting a BMS.

+### Do not submit an incomplete BMS
+A BMS is incomplete if the keysounds have not been fully cut or there isn't at least one complete chart.

+Sometimes, people try to register (aka submit) their BMS before it is done in order to get in before the deadline or to get their entry in a higher ranked position on the page (to make their entry more visible).
+They will then amend the download link later with the completed BMS.
+Often, this goes against the rules of the event and will cause you to get disqualified.

+Note that it is alright to add the BGA or additional charts later in an update.
+However this may mean that your BGA or additional charts won't make it into the initial song pack, so many players end up never having them.

+### No keysound should exceed 60s in length
+BMS with keysounds exceeding 60s in length are automatically blocked from LR2IR.
+Try to cut up keysounds where possible, even if they are not used in the chart.
+If you need to use long keysounds (e.g. vocal tracks), split them into \~40 segments.

 ### Zip the BMS in a folder
 Do not place the your files directly into the zip.
 They should be placed in a folder, then zipped (like the example below).
 ```